Program Specific Information

 (Utilizing the Commission on Accreditation in Physical Therapy Education Annual Accreditation Report Graduation Rate Calculation)

-Two Year Ultimate Pass Rate as reported by The Federation of State Boards of Physical Therapy
+Two-Year Ultimate Pass Rate utilizing The Federation of State Boards of Physical Therapy formula.

 Weighted Average Ultimate Pass Rate 2016-2017: 96.30

-Percentage of graduates who sought employment and were employed as PTAs within one year of graduation:
+Employment rates for graduates who passed the National Physical Therapy Examination, sought employment, and were employed as PTAs within one year of graduation: